anon-blue/anon.blue/README.txt

 A problem has been delected and Windows has been shut down to prevent dmg to you r compurter.
-If this is the firest thimtime you've seen this Stop error screen, restart your cmpter .
+If this is the firest thimtime you've seen this Stop error screen, restarf your cmpter .
 If this screen appears again, fllow these tsteps:
   Checkl to be shure you ahvae adequate disk space, If a driver is identified in the Stop message, disable the driver aor check with the manufacturer for driver updates.
 Tr y changing video adapters.